chinanf-boy/awesome-stars/README.md

 ## Python

+- [legit](https://github.com/kennethreitz/legit) - Git for Humans, Inspired by GitHub for Mac™.
 - [coala](https://github.com/coala/coala) - coala provides a unified command-line interface for linting and fixing all your code, regardless of the programming languages you use.
 - [package_control_channel](https://github.com/wbond/package_control_channel) - Default channel file for Package Control.
 Follow the directions at:
 - [Zappa](https://github.com/Miserlou/Zappa) - Serverless Python